knowyourider/imp_project/docs/eApps_install_centos7.rst

 Install Python 3.6
 --------------------

-From Ocean Python: operate as a non-root user using sudo.
+From Ocean Python: operate as a non-root "superuser" using sudo.
 Eriksson says either root or sudo.

 Test current built-in version on CentOS7 -- 2.7.5
 Test pvma-django user and pass